telefonicaid/fiware-orion/doc/manuals/orion-api.md

   geo-queries and they doesn't count towards the limit of one geospatial attribute per entity.
   See [Geospatial properties of entities](#geospatial-properties-of-entities) section.

-* `TextUnrestricted`: this attribute allows to skip forbidden characters checkings in the attribute value.
+* `TextUnrestricted`: this attribute type allows to skip [syntax restrictions](#general-syntax-restrictions) checkings in the attribute value.
 However, it could have security implications (possible script injections attacks) so use it at your own risk!.
 For instance (only the referred entity attribute is shown):